1899–1900 Aston Villa F.C. season

 finished their programme first, leaving a mathematical chance for the Blades if they scored plenty of goals in the last two games.
 Their last game at Burnley was lost, leaving Villa champions by two points.

-Billy Garraty, great-great grandfather of footballer Jack Grealish, was League top scorer this season.
+Billy Garraty, great-great-grandfather of footballer Jack Grealish, was League top scorer this season.
 Garraty was a local man, signed from Aston Shakespeare, and just 21 years of age this season.
 He was an industrious player able to play in almost any position – one of the first great "utility" players.
 He was capped once by England.
 He scored 96 goals in 224 League games during his career at Villa.

+There were debuts for Chris Mann (10), Jim Garfield, Michael Noon, Charlie McEleny and Alf Watkins.